UstadMobile/libeduchip/README.md

 ## Distributed Edge HTTP Cache

-The distributed Edge HTTP Cache handles all cases a normal HTTP cache handles and adds support for:
+The Distributed Edge HTTP Cache handles all cases a normal HTTP cache handles and adds support for:
 * Downloading http requests from nearby devices instead of via the Internet to reduce bandwidth usage
 * Downloading and retaining a list of HTTP URLs such that they can be accessed offline later (e.g. when a user selects a given lesson for offline use)